mlpack/mlpack/doc/tutorials/movement_recognition.md

 <img src="../img/movement_fft_pipeline.png" width="520" alt="Movement-recognition FFT feature pipeline: raw recording, overlapping sliding windows, and per-movement FFT power spectra" />
 </center>

-(a) `raw recording`, the accelerometer's three axes over a few seconds;
-the vertical axis (`az`) oscillates around 1 g with the movement's rhythm.
+We show in (a) a `raw recording` for the squat movement only using the accelerometer's three axes over a few seconds; the vertical axis (`az`) oscillates around 1 g with the movement's rhythm.
 (b) `sliding windows` cuts each recording into fixed-length windows that overlap by half a window (a sliding window with a 50% step): overlap generate more training windows, creating a higher exposure for each movement.
-Therefore increasing the accuracy. (c) `FFT power per movement` for each window FFT is applied per-channel to extract the power spectrum.
-The gravity (DC) component is removed from this plot for clarity.
+Therefore increasing the accuracy. (c) `FFT power per movement`, in this figure we should how FFT is applied per-channel for each window on all the movements in order to extract the relevant power spectrum.
+As demonstrated, different movements can be identified with different frequencies.
+Note that, the gravity (DC) component is removed from this plot for clarity.
 However, is kept part of the features space used for training.

 ### Hardware

-This tutorial uses a [Milk-V Duo](https://milkv.io/duo) — a SOPHGO CV1800B board with a dual-core RISC-V C906 CPU and 64 MB of RAM (of which only ~28 MB is usable from Linux), running a musl-based Linux.
+This tutorial uses a [Milk-V Duo](https://milkv.io/duo), a SOPHGO CV1800B board with a dual-core RISC-V C906 CPU and 64 MB of RAM (of which only ~28 MB is usable from Linux), running a musl-based Linux.
 The sensor is a GY-89 10-DOF breakout, which carries three separate I2C chips: